How to Baby Proof a Montessori Nursery

 The Outlets

-For outlets that are not in use you need to use outlet covers to keep your little one from putting anything in the outlet.
-There are various models of outlet covers to choose from but they all have the same goal of keeping your child safe!
+For outlets that are not in use, you need to use outlet covers to keep your little one from putting anything in the outlet.
+There are various models of outlet covers to choose from, but they all have the same goal of keeping your child safe!

 Cords

 Cords are a natural part of a nursery.
-We have our baby monitor, a sound machine and a lamp plugged in.
-When your baby is free to move around their room they would be able to pull on those cords and pull something down on to themself.
+We have our baby monitor, a sound machine, and a lamp plugged in.
+When your baby is free to move around their room, they would be able to pull on those cords and pull something down on to themself.
 Secure both the cords and the outlet where these devices are plugged in.

 Use cord covers to prevent your baby from pulling on the cords.
-This cord cover will cover multiple cords while this one just covers 1 cord.
+This cord cover will cover multiple cords, while this one just covers 1 cord.

 You will also need outlet cover boxes on the outlets that have things plugged into them.
-When I installed these I felt like things were very safe now!
+When I installed these, I felt like things were very safe now!

 Floors

-If you have hard floors in the bedroom consider getting a rug to place on the side of the bed.
-Make sure any rug or blanket laid down is not loose or it could be a risk for SIDS.
-When your baby begins moving it is natural for them to want to explore and they will likely roll off of their mattress.
-Remember though that they are only 4-6 inches off of the floor.
-My twins rolled off their floor bed quite often and they are just fine!
-You will want to vacuum or sweep the floor regularly
+When your baby begins moving around, it is natural for them to want to explore, and they will likely roll off their mattress.
+Remember, though, that they are only 4-6 inches from the floor.
+My twins rolled off their floor bed quite often, and they are just fine!

 Furniture or Shelving